lcyjames/RCPsurv/README.md

 This data structure is as follows:
 >- `id` is the sample identifier
->- `Ti` is the exact failure time or censoring time
+>- `Yi` is the exact failure time or censoring time
 >- `cen` is the right-censoring indicator
 >- `X` is the non-change-point covariate, which can have multiple columns
 >- `Z` is the univariate change-point variable